 Can I complete this program online?

-Ninety percent of the class work for the Health Information Technology program at RCC is completed through online courses.
-You also receive 96 hours of clinical experience working onsite at local medical facilities.
+Ninety percent of the class work for the Health Information Technology program at RCC can be completed through online courses.
+You will also receive 96 hours of clinical experience working onsite at local medical facilities.

 Can I advance to a higher degree?

-Yes, after obtaining your associate degree from RCC, you can pursue a bachelor’s degree or even a master’s degree.
+Yes, after obtaining your associate degree from PCC, you can pursue a bachelor’s degree or even a master’s degree.